 Archiving: full-text archived in CLOCKSS.

 Rapid publication: manuscripts are undertaken in 11.7 days from acceptance to publication (median values for papers published in this journal in the second half of 2021, 1-2 days of FREE language polishing time is also included in this period).
 A first decision provided to authors of manuscripts submitted to this journal are approximately 6.8 weeks (median values) after submission.

-Mental Health and Substance Use During the COVID-19 Pandemic
+Mental Health and Substance Use Disorder During the COVID-19 Crisis

 Submission Deadline: July 31, 2023 (Open) Submit Now